 Nottingham Law School (2016-17) – Bar Professional Training Course, Very Competent

-R v B (Lincoln Crown Court) 2019 – Prosecuted an appeal against conviction by an appellant convicted of public order and violent offences against a police officer, committed in the course of a protest.
-A submission of no case to answer was made at halftime, which was successfully opposed following legal argument.
+Lincoln Crown Court: An appeal following conviction of public order and violent offences against a police officer, committed in the course of a protest.
+A submission of no case to answer, which was successfully opposed following legal argument.

-R v J (Leicester Youth Court) 2019 – Prosecuted a youth defendant for 2 offences of knife violence against young victims.
-All witnesses had special measures, including ABE interview evidence and cross-examination was completed in accordance with the Advocates Gateweay.
+Leicester Youth Court: Prosecuted a youth defendant for 2 offences of knife violence against young victims.
+All witnesses had special measures, including ABE interview evidence and were cross-examination.